robertmand/FAIR-DaSH/_episodes/ep1.md

 ##### The history of FAIR and its use today
 A report from the European Commission Expert Group on FAIR data describes the origins of FAIR and its development in 2014-2015 by a FORCE11 Working Group.
 FAIR is an acronym relating to **any digital object** that is made Findable, Accessible, Interoperable and Reusable.
-For FAIR data, the “thing” we refer to is the data.
-For a script or analysis workflow, the thing would be “software”.
+For FAIR data, the **digital object** we refer to is the data.
+For a script or analysis workflow, the **digital object** would be “software”.
 FAIR itself was then formalised and published in 2016 in FAIR Guiding Principles for scientific data management and stewardship.

-> ## Exercise
+> ## Exercise1: Importance of FAIR
 > Read page 11 of [the European Commission report](https://zenodo.org/record/1285272#.Yuk8O_HMIqt), under the
 > heading “Origins and definitions of FAIR”.
 What benefit did the FORCE11 Working Group see to coining the word FAIR?
 >> ## Solution